 This recipe for ginger and garlic chicken wings are marinated in a very simple sauce of soy sauce, mirin, ginger, and garlic.
 The wings are baked and then garnished with roasted white sesame seeds for a great appetizer or meal.
 This dish is also perfect for parties, potlucks, or save a few leftover wings to add to your bento lunch the next day!

-- Add chicken drumettes and wingettes to either a large re-sealable plastic bag or other shallow plastic container with a lid.
+Add chicken drumettes and wingettes to either a large re-sealable plastic bag or another shallow plastic container with a lid.

 Pour the marinade over the chicken, toss well to coat the chicken and refrigerate for one hour.
 Re-arrange chicken in the bag or plastic container periodically to help evenly marinate the chicken.

 Prep baking dish by lining with foil (to minimize clean-up), and coat the foil with cooking oil spray.
 Add the chicken to the baking dish.
 Bake for 30 to 35 minutes until the chicken is dark and browned.
 Note: If you'd like to baste the chicken with the marinade, heat any of the remaining sauce in a small pan until boiling.
 Then using a brush, baste the chicken periodically.

 Plate the chicken and garnish with a generous amount of roasted white sesame seeds.

 - For this ginger and garlic chicken wing recipe, if you prefer not to break down the chicken, simply use the whole chicken wing.
 Cook the chicken wings until the internal temperature is 165 degrees Fahrenheit.